Complete Guide to Home Cell Signal Boosters

 How does a cell phone booster work?

-There are four primary components in a home cell signal booster system:
+There are four main components in a home cell signal booster system:

-Let’s examine each component and see how it’s used:
+Let’s examine each component and what it does:

 The cell signal booster is the heart of the system.
-It’s a two-way (bidirectional) amplifier that receives, amplifies, and broadcasts signal to and from cell towers (outside) and to and from cell phones (inside).
+It’s a bidirectional (two-way) amplifier that receives, amplifies, and transmits signal to and from cell towers (outside) and to and from cell phones (inside).

-Different boosters provide different levels of power to cover apartments and small homes or large homes.
-As booster models increase in power and coverage area, they go up in price: The weaker the available outside signal and/or the more area you need to cover inside your home, the more powerful the signal booster for cell phones has to be and the higher the price you can expect to pay.
+Different booster models provide different levels of power to cover homes of different sizes.
+As booster models increase in power and indoor coverage area, they generally go up in price: The weaker the available outside signal and/or the more area you need to cover inside your home, the more powerful the booster needs to be and the higher the price you can expect pay for one.

-Most cell signal boosters have two ports—one for an outside antenna and one for an inside antenna.
+Most cell signal boosters have two ports for connecting coax cables: One port runs to an outside antenna and the other runs to an inside antenna.

-The booster’s power supply plugs into a standard 120-volt AC wall socket.
-The booster is the only component in the system that requires electrical power.
+The booster’s power supply plugs into a standard 120-volt AC outlet.
+The booster is the only component of the system that requires electrical power.

-A cellular booster has LED lights, an LCD display, or a smartphone app that tells you how it’s performing and if there are any problems that you need to address by changing the locations of the antennas.
+The cellular booster will have LED lights, an LCD display, or a smartphone app that tells you how it’s performing and if there are any problems that need to be addressed.

-The cell signal booster uses a donor antenna to send and receive signal from the cell tower.
+The donor antenna sends and receives signal to and from the cell tower.
+(See examples of outdoor donor antennas.)

 You’ll usually mount the donor antenna on your roof, high enough so that it has an unobstructed line of sight to one or more cell phone towers.
 You can also mount this antenna on a pole or tower next to your home.

-The donor antenna connects to the Outside port on the cell signal booster via a run of coax cable.
-You can bring that cable into the house through a vent, another existing opening, or a penetration point you create.
+The donor antenna connects to the outside port on the cell signal booster via a run of coax cable.
+You can bring the cable into the house through a vent, another existing opening, or a penetration point that you create.

 - A directional antenna (an LPDA, a Yagi, or a panel) points at a specific cell tower.
-A directional antenna is your best option if you only need to boost the signal from one carrier and you have a good line of sight to the cell tower, without hills, trees, buildings, and other obstacles in your path.
-Directional antennas provide higher signal gain with less noise, so they work best when outside signal is very weak or your carrier’s signal is being drowned out by another carrier’s tower that’s close to your house.
+A directional antenna is your best option if you only need to amplify the signal from one cellular carrier and you have a good line of sight to the cell tower, without hills, trees, buildings, and other obstacles between the tower and your home.
+Directional antennas provide higher signal gain with less noise, so they work best when outside signal is very weak or when signal from your carrier’s distant tower is being drowned out by signal from another carrier’s tower that’s close to your house.

-- An omnidirectional antenna communicates with every cell tower in range within a 360° field of view.
-Omni donor antennas work best when you don’t have a direct line of sight to a cell tower or you want to boost signal for multiple carriers from two or more towers in different directions.
-Omni antennas don’t need to be tuned (adjusted until they receive the strongest signal), so they are easier and faster to set up than directional antennas.
+- An omnidirectional antenna is able to send and receive signal to and from all cell towers within a 360° field of view.
+Omni donor antennas work best when you don’t have a direct line of sight to a cell tower or you want to amplify cell signal for multiple carriers that have towers off in different directions.
+Omni antennas don’t need to be tuned (adjusted until they receive the strongest signal), so they are easier and faster to set up than directional antennas; however, they don’t have as much gain and often have more noise than directional antennas.

-The cell signal booster uses a broadcast antenna to communicate with cell phones and other cellular devices inside your home.
+The broadcast antenna sends and receives signal to and from cell phones and other cellular devices inside your home.
+(See examples of indoor broadcast antennas.)

-The broadcast distance of the inside antenna depends on the antenna design, the power output of the booster, your home’s construction materials, the type and length of the coax cables, and if you split the signal to multiple antennas.
+The broadcast distance of the inside antenna depends on the antenna design, the power output of the booster, your home’s construction materials, the type and length of the coax cables, and if you split the signal from the booster to multiple broadcast antennas.

 There are two types of indoor antennas.
 The layout of your home usually determines which type of antenna will give you the best coverage.

-- A panel antenna broadcasts signal in a specific direction with the signal pattern shaped like a teardrop.
-You’ll point the front of the panel antenna toward the area of the house where you want improved cellular signal.
+- A directional panel antenna broadcasts signal in a pattern shaped like a teardrop.
+You’ll point the front of the panel antenna toward the area of the house where you need amplified cellular signal.
 Panel antennas are usually mounted on walls, facing forward, although they may be mounted facing downward in some situations.
 Panel antennas work best when you don’t have access above the ceiling to mount a dome antenna or if you have a long, narrow area in your home where you need improved signal.

-- A dome antenna broadcasts signal in 360° circle, similar to the shape of a donut or an inner tube.
+- An omnidirectional dome antenna broadcasts signal in 360° circle, similar to the shape of a donut or an inner tube.
 Dome antennas are usually mounted in the ceiling at the center of the area where you need cellular coverage from the booster.
-They may be mounted above or below drywall or drop ceilings, as those materials don’t block cellular signal.
-Dome antennas are popular and practical; they are used in most commercial buildings and also work well in a home that has an attic or other access above the ceiling.
+They may be mounted above or below drywall or drop ceilings.
+Dome antennas are popular and practical; they are used in most commercial buildings and also work well in a home that has an attic or other above-ceiling access.

 A cell signal booster system uses coaxial cables (often just called “coax”) to connect the outside and inside antennas to the cell signal booster.

 There are many types of coax used with cellular boosters.
-Generally speaking, the longer the length of a cable or the thinner its diameter, the more signal it loses from the booster to the antenna.
-Higher cellular frequencies also have more signal loss over a given length of cable than lower frequencies.
-Because of this, the rule of thumb is use the shortest run of cable you need to get from the booster to the antenna.
+Generally speaking, the longer the length of a cable or the thinner its diameter, the more signal loss (attenuation ) there will be from the booster to the antenna.
+Higher cellular frequencies also have more signal loss over a given length of cable than lower cellular frequencies.
+Because of this, the rule of thumb is to use the shortest run of cable you need to get from the booster to the antenna.
 When possible, avoid having excess cable in your system.

 There are two types of coax cable used with most home cellular booster systems: